Do0mi/magnet/API_DOCUMENTATION.md

 All API responses now return bilingual messages in both English and Arabic for every endpoint, including all errors and successes.
 The system uses a centralized messages.js file to ensure consistency across all modules (auth, user, product, order, address, category, review, wishlist, etc.).

+### Product Attachments
+- The `attachments` field in the product object is an array of product IDs, referencing other products as attachments or related items.

 ```json
 {
   "status": "success",